bamarni/composer-bin-plugin/e2e/scenario7/README.md

-Tests that extra arguments and options are not lost when forwarding the command to a bin namespace.
+Tests that dev dependencies are not installed if no-dev is passed.